Manufacture Your Day by STOPPING TO “SPOON-FEED” PEOPLE

 - Stop being the smartest person in the room and become curious about different ways of doing things

 - See more in your team members than they can see in themselves – what you can see, that’s what they will be

 - Trust your team members and allow them to make mistakes

 - Start teaching people “how” to think rather than “what” to think

 - Get out of the way and allow people to figure things out on their own

 - You can offer people your support but this doesn’t mean that you should do their job

-If people know that every time they come to you, they will get an answer or even the solution to a problem, it encourages laziness.
+When people know that every time they come to you, they will get an answer or even the solution to a problem, laziness on their side is encouraged.
 It may be simpler and faster if you do it for them, but they won’t learn and they won’t grow.

 It’s about time to get rid of that spoon.
 Agreed?